dreamcatcher-tech/network/Inbox/2024-06-25 1020 merging in changes.md

 What about merge up to parent ?

-Detect when conflicts occured, and bounce the action, requiring reconciliation before
+Detect when conflicts occured, and bounce the action, requiring reconciliation before.